 In 2013 upon graduating, Kate moved to Taiwan for two years where she continued studying Mandarin Chinese, supporting herself by teaching English and yoga.
 She also found work as a trilingual interpreter supporting the cast on a film being made locally.
-Many Japanese were also involved in the production.
-Working with them reminded her of her roots in Japan and she felt a strong urge to return there, the first time in 12 years.
+Many Japanese were also involved in the production and they inspired her to return to Japan.

-Initially, Kate spent six months working on farms in Yamanashi and Nagano Prefectures, where she picked up knowledge and skills on the locally developed version of permaculture.
-She says during this time she came to appreciate the Japanese attitude towards nature, their intimate connection with the mountains and water, reflected in the indigenous Shinto religion, and in the Zen attitude towards appreciation of beauty in transience.
-Inspired, Kate decided to move back to Japan permanently.
+Initially, Kate spent time working on farms in the countryside of Yamanashi and Nagano Prefectures.
+Here she came to appreciate the Japanese attitude towards nature; their intimate connection with the mountains and water, reflected in the indigenous Shinto religion and in the Zen attitude towards appreciation of beauty in transience.

 Kate is a regular practitioner and teacher of yoga.
 Currently, she is resident in Taiwan where she is studying Tai Chi Tao Yin, a movement practice based on Taoist principles.
 In her free time she also enjoys long bike rides and delving into the techno music scene .